ibm-cloud-docs/event-notifications/en-resource-lifcycle-events.md

 | `event_properties.scheduled_reclaim_at` | String | Timestamp when the resource was reclaimed.
 Available for reclaim resource action. |
 | `event_properties.scheduled_reclaim_by` | String | IAM ID who restored the resource.
 Available for restore resource action. |
 | `event_properties.updated_at` | String | Timestamp which the last update on the resource was done. |
-{: caption="Event Schma for Resource Lifecycle Events" caption-side="bottom"}
+{: caption="Event schema for resource lifecycle events" caption-side="bottom"}

 ### Example event
 {: #en-example-event}